learn-co-students/swift-multithreading-lab-dc-web-091619/README.md

 ### Show an activity indicator

 * Let's add an activity indicator to our filtering app.
 Instead of doing this in Interface Builder, we'll add it programmatically.
-In the `ImageViewController` class, add a property called `antiqueButton` of type `UIActivityIndicatorView!`.
+In the `ImageViewController` class, add a property called `activityIndicator` of type `UIActivityIndicatorView!`.
 * Next, after `setupViews` in `viewDidLoad`, we'll create the actual view and set it up.
 Paste in the following lines of code:

 ```swift